-A written appeal, stating the specific grounds upon which the appeal is based, including specific details supporting the appeal, must be addressed to the Associate Vice President for Student Affairs and Enrollment Management, in the Office of Student Affairs and Enrollment Management, located in suite 2165 in the Student Services Center, within three (3) business days subsequent to receiving notice of the decision/sanction.
+A written appeal stating the specific grounds upon which the appeal is based, including specific details supporting the appeal, must be addressed to the Vice President for Enrollment Management and Student Experience or his/her designee within three (3) business days subsequent to receiving notice of the decision/sanction.
 The day the decision is given is considered the first day of the appeal period.
-The Associate Vice President will review the letter for appropriateness and will forward the letter to the Vice President for Student Affairs and Enrollment Management, with a suggestion on acceptability.
 Appeals submitted after the third business day will not be accepted.
-The Associate Vice President can be reached by dialing: 410-651-8440.

-The Vice President for Student Affairs and Enrollment Management, or his/her designee, will review the notice of charges, the appeal letter, the hearing record, and the Conduct Board's recommendation(s), and will issue a timely response.
+The Vice President for Enrollment Management and Student Experience or his/her designee will review the notice of charges, the appeal letter, the hearing record, and the Conduct Board's recommendation(s) and will issue a timely response.
 Failure to appeal within the allotted time will render the original decision final.
-The decision of the Vice President for Student Affairs and Enrollment Management or his/her designate, is final.
+The decision of the Vice President for Enrollment Management and Student Experience or his/her designate is final.
 The appeal shall be in writing and must include the following information: